EdgeFirstAI/documentation/docs/studio/navigation.md

 ## Next Steps

-Now that you are familiar with navigating EdgeFirst Studio, learn more about the [Automatic Ground Truth Generation (AGTG)](agtg.md) next which describes the auto-annotation features in EdgeFirst Studio to make the annotation process as seamless as possible.
+Now that you are familiar with navigating EdgeFirst Studio, learn more about [managing users in your organization](user/index.md) next.